Wilfred/the_end_times/README.md

 # The End Times

 A comparison of programming language implementation performance.
+We focus on the performance of the built-in primitives the language provides.

 ## Rules